TEAMBCS/Web-Analyzer/README.md

 python3
 ```

----

-## ⚠️ Legal & Ethical Notice
+# ⚠️ Legal & Ethical Noticel Noticeroject is intended

-This project is intended **strictly for educational and authorized security testing**.

-* Do not test systems without explicit permission.
+**strictly for educational and authorized security testing**.sting**.o* Do not test systems without explicit permission.
 * Misuse may be illegal.
 * The author takes no responsibility for improper use.